Kira Matsutani

-Kira Matsutani (松谷綺, Matsutani Kira) is a Japanese kickboxer, currently competing in the atomweight division of K-1, where she is the current K-1 Women's Atomweight Champion.
+Kira Matsutani (松谷綺, Matsutani Kira) is a Japanese kickboxer, currently competing in the atomweight division of K-1, where she is the former K-1 Women's Atomweight Champion.

 As of August 2023 she was the #10 ranked pound-for-pound women kickboxer in the world according to Combat Press.

 Kickboxing career

 RISE

 Matsutani made her professional debut against Chizuru Nanase at NJKF 2019 2nd on June 2, 2019.
 She won the fight by unanimous decision, with all three judges awarding her a 30–28 scorecard.

 Matsutani made her RISE promotional debut against fellow debutante Koyuki Miyazaki at RISE GIRLS POWER on November 8, 2019.
 The fight was ruled a split decision draw.
 Two of the judges scored the fight 30–29 for Matsutani and 30–28 for Miyazaki respectively, while the third ringside official scored the fight an even 29–29.

 Matsutani faced Mari Kamikariya in a -44 kg catchweight bout at Stand up Kickboxing Vol.1 on December 22, 2019.
 She won the fight by unanimous decision, with all three ringside officials awarding her a 30–26 scorecard.

 Matsutani faced the debuting Arina Kobayashi at RISE Girls Power 2 on February 11, 2020.
 The fight was ruled a split decision draw.
 Matsutani next faced Miyu Sakata at RISE GIRLS POWER 3 on September 20, 2020.
 She won the fight by unanimous decision, sweeping all three rounds with all three judges.